WaterSystemsOptimization/leak-links/index.md

 Use the "Smart Editor" button in the top left of the reference map application to edit the attributes of the selected leak.

 ### 3. Generate report (Survey123 Website)
 Use the "Report" button to generate the report.
 Adjust as necessary in Microsoft Word.

-### 4. Complete missing fields in spreadsheet (Google Sheets)
-Typically this includes `Report #`, `Infrastructure ID`, `Parcel`, `Map`, and `Zone`.

 ## New Project Setup Guidelines
 ### 1. Create and publish new survey using Survey123 Connect on desktop
 ### 2. Create Google Sheet in Team Drive folder corresponding to specific project
 ### 3. Create report .docx template in Word (saved in same Team Drive folder) and upload to web using the Survey123 website
-### 4. Create two new "webhooks" in Office 365 Flow that connect a survey submission to (1) the project specific Google Sheet and (2) the global leak Google Sheet
-### 5. Make sure all mobile devices have the new survey downloaded
+### 4. Make sure all mobile devices have the new survey downloaded